-All Active Dog staff members are provided with either a Toyota Sienna or Ford Transit Connect Cargo Van.
-The dogs stay in the back of the van to and from the park.
+All Active Dog staff members are provided with either an AWD, Toyota Sienna, a Mercedes Metris, or a Ford Transit Connect Cargo Van.
+The dogs stay in the rear of the van during transportation to and from our lands.
 Staff members may leash up any dogs in the back that aren’t the best in the van.
 They also may put smaller dogs in the front seat with them.

 How large are the group hikes?

 Most of our hikes are between 8-12 dogs.

 How do you pick up my dog if I’m not at home?